jeboehm/docker-mailserver/README.md

 docker-mailserver tests itself regulary by using the healthcheck feature of Docker.
 When a test fails, the container state changes to unhealthy.

-You can integrate Autoheal in your setup by uncommenting the `autoheal` service definition in `docker-compose.yml`.
+You can integrate Autoheal into your setup by uncommenting the `autoheal` service definition in `docker-compose.yml`.

 ### Disable malware scanning